delta-nry/delta-nry.github.io/about.md

 Nathan Yee
 ----------
-I am a computer engineering student studying at the University of British Columbia, and an App Developer at [The Ubyssey](http://ubyssey.ca/).
+I am a computer engineering student studying at the University of British Columbia, and was an App Developer at [The Ubyssey](http://ubyssey.ca/).